-Gov. Gregg Abbott declared pandemic liability protection an emergency item, and both House Speaker Dade Phelan and Lt.
+Gov. Gregg Abbott has declared pandemic liability protection an emergency item, and both House Speaker Dade Phelan and Lt.
 Gov. Dan Patrick have indicated the issue will receive swift consideration.
-Governor Patrick declared the item to be one of his priorities for the 2021 session.
+Governor Patrick has declared the item to be one of his priorities for the 2021 session and designated it Senate Bill 6.